 5. Turn the food processor on again and add some more olive oil if you like.

 6. Taste and correct salt and pepper if needed.
-Freeze or store in the fridge and eat fresh.
+Spoon into 2 half-pint jars and freeze or store in the fridge and eat fresh.